Kristin O'Neill: Professional

 PWHL Montreal of the Professional Women's Hockey League (PWHL) selected O'Neill in the second round, seventh overall, of the 2023 PWHL Draft.
 On October 30, she joined Montreal on a three-year contract.
 At the end of December, O'Neill was named one of Montreal's alternate captains for road games.

-During the 2024–25 season, O'Neill scored one goal and five points in 30 games, and in four playoff games added one goal and one assist.
+During the 2024–25 season, O'Neill recorded one goal and four assists in 30 regular season games, and one goal and one assist in four playoff games during the 2025 PWHL playoffs.
 Following the season, at the 2025 PWHL Draft, she was traded to the New York Sirens along with the 28th overall pick in exchange for forward Abby Roque.
+During the 2025–26 season, she recorded four goals and one assist in 30 games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Sirens and accepted an Expansion Foundational Offer (EFO) with PWHL San Jose on June 6, 2026.

 International play

 In 2013, O'Neill participated with Team Ontario Blue at the 2013 Canadian Under-18 Women's Nationals, securing a silver medal.
 O'Neill was named to the Ontario team, which captured the silver medal in women's ice hockey at the 2015 Canada Winter Games.

 O'Neill and Jamie Lee Rattray recorded the assists on Loren Gabel's first career goal for the Canadian team in a 2–1 preliminary round loss on November 7, 2018, versus the United States at the 4 Nations Cup.

+On January 9, 2026, she was named to Canada's roster to compete at the 2026 Winter Olympics.
+On February 7, 2026, O'Neill was one of six Canadian skaters making their Olympic debut as Canada played Switzerland.

+Two days later, O'Neill contributed a goal as Canada prevailed over Czechia in a 5-1 final.
+She was part of the squad which won the silver medal following a 2-1 loss against the United States, in which she scored the opening goal, on February 19, 2026.